RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 You may want to put this in a function.

 NOTE: be sure you block SIGALRM as in the example above.
 Lots of other examples block SIGINT (because that tends to be easier to play around with) but blocking SIGINT won't have any effect on the segmentation fault problem.

 Similarly, we need to re-enable the alarm when it is safe.
-You should write the appropriate code for that.
+You should write the appropriate code for that. **Be aware that each context has its own signal mask.**

 Whenever you're dealing with preemption issues, you should try to codify the rules carefully and make sure you haven't missed any edge cases.
 Here are the rules to use:

 1. Alarm signals should be masked when in the scheduler.
 This way you never have to deal with exciting edges cases involving the scheduler yielding to itself.
 2. Alarm signals should be masked when adjusting shared thread structures (e.g. the threads array, the datastructure that keeps track of which threads are valid, the currently running thread, etc.).
 Preemption at these times usually carries the risk of putting these structures in an inconsistent state.
 3. Alarm signals should be masked before switching contexts (e.g. swapcontext).
 An alarm preempting this code while in-progress usually causes all sorts of exciting seg-faults.
 4. One minor non-obvious wrinkle: when you create a thread context object, you probably want alarms to be masked.
 This is true even if you know the creation can't be preempted because you haven't started the alarm signal for example.
 The reason for this is a new context has a different masking state from its parent, but it's initialized to the same state as the parent.
 But if you switch to a context that does not have alarms masked, the switch can be preempted in-progress (after we've switched to the new masking state, but before the switch fully completes).
 So by always creating threads in a masked state, we ensure that newly created threads finish starting before alarms can happen.
 Of course, we must then unmask before actually running the thread function.

-    Note that this also means the call to getcontext must be in create\_new\_thread and not initialize\_basic\_threads.
+    Note that this also means the call to getcontext must be in `create_new_thread` and not `initialize_basic_threads` (that's probably
-    getcontext is where the alarm mask state is set, so that's the line that most especially must be done in a alarm disabled context.
-In theory you could get away with just masking in initialize\_basic\_threads too but that still allows context state to "leak" between threads that share the same slot.
+    the way you did in the previous lab). `getcontext` is where the alarm mask state is set, so that's the line that most especially must be done in a alarm disabled context.
+In theory you could get away with just masking in `initialize_basic_threads` too but that still allows context state to "leak" between threads that share the same slot.
 5. Alarm signals should NOT be masked when running ordinary code in the threads.
 6. You should NOT mask/unmask alarms in your alarm signal handler.
 This may seem non-obvious because of #2 & #3.

     The reason is twofold:

-    a.
-A signal handler automatically masks signal of it's own type.
+    * A signal handler automatically masks signal of it's own type.
     So there is no need to mask alarms in the alarm signal handler.
 However, if you then unmask alarms in the signal handler, you'll override this default behavior which is not desirable.
-    b.
-Adjusting alarms mask in a signal handler changes the behavior of the signal handler, but not the code returned to after the signal handler.
+    * Adjusting alarms mask in a signal handler changes the behavior of the signal handler, but not the code returned to after the signal handler.
 So unmasking alarms in the signal handler will not mean alarms are unmasked in the code returned to.
 Luckily, that code keeps its mask from before the handler was called, which is that alarms are unmasked.

-7. At the end of schedule\_threads\_with\_preempt, you should reenable alarm signals.
+7. At the end of `schedule_threads_with_preempt`, you should reenable alarm signals.
 But before you do this, ensure that you don't accidentally call your alarm handler because of a pending alarm.
 Doing this will deregister your alarm handler:

         signal(SIGALRM, SIG_IGN);  //ignore the alarm signal

     You probably want to also ensure you don't have a scheduled alarm that hasn't fired.  calling alarm with a parameter of 0 seconds should disable any pending alarm (check the alarm man page for